top of page

 Pupils who develop rapidly, and grasp mathematical concepts more quickly, will be challenged with the use of enrichment tasks and more sophisticated problems rather than move on to next year's learning.

 We use live marking, in every lesson, to address misconceptions.
-Teachers use mini-whiteboards to check for whole class understanding.
+Teachers use mini whiteboards to check for whole class understanding.

 Subject Enrichment: